 The General Atlantic Equityholders will be permitted to sell their interest in us without restriction.
-To the extent a General Atlantic Equityholder transfers any of their respective shares to an affiliated transferee, that transferee would also be bound by the terms of the Stockholders Agreement.
-To the extent that the General Atlantic Equityholders are no longer entitled to nominate a board member, our board of directors, upon the recommendation of the Nominating and Corporate Governance Committee, will nominate a director in their place.
+To the extent a General Atlantic Equityholder or the Founder Post-IPO Member transfers any of their respective shares to an affiliated transferee, that transferee would also be bound by the terms of the Stockholders Agreement in their capacity as a General Atlantic Equityholder or Founder Post-IPO Member, as applicable.
+To the extent that the General Atlantic Equityholders are no longer entitled to nominate a board member, our board of directors, upon the recommendation of the Nominating and Governance Committee, will nominate a director in their place.